ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

 .. topic:: For Further Information

-   To learn more about interacting with the visual elements and what they can do, see the :ref:`Element Tree <alyvix_designer_element_tree>` page.
+   To learn more about interacting with the visual elements and what they can do, see the :ref:`Component Tree <alyvix_designer_component_tree>` page.

-You can find more information about the available options for testcases and components on the :ref:`Interface Options <alyvix_designer_options>` page.
+You can find more information about the available options for test cases and components on the :ref:`Interface Options <alyvix_designer_options>` page.

-The :ref:`Testcase Object <alyvix_designer_testcase>` page provides technical details on how Alyvix Designer files are organized and what they contain.
+The :ref:`Test Case Protocol <test_case_protocol_top>` page provides technical details on how Alyvix Designer files are organized and what they contain.